candlerb/solis_exporter/docs/configuration/index.md

 Most metrics will not appear until the first successfully sniffed packet exchanges.

+### Dashboard

-You can then configure prometheus with a scrape job to read metrics periodically from the exporter:
+Once the exporter is running, you can configure prometheus with a scrape job to read metrics periodically:

 ```
   - job_name: solis
+    scrape_interval: 1m
     static_configs:
       - targets:
           - x.x.x.x:3105
 ```

-### Dashboard

 Grafana dashboard [17503](https://grafana.com/grafana/dashboards/17503)
 provides a basic set of graphs from data stored in prometheus.